msaad1999/Particle-Explosion-Simulator/README.md

 This Simulation was coded in C++, using the SDL2 - 2.0.8.
 No custom images are used, all particles are hard-coded pixels with constantly changing RGB values, resulting in the overall color changing hues very smoothly.

-The overall motion of the particles is that of a Repetetive-Explosion, in which the particles explode and implode continously, with straggler particles respawning in the center with randomized spiral paths, resulting in a mixed sort of patter.
+The overall motion of the particles is that of a Repetitive-Explosion, in which the particles explode and implode continuously, with straggler particles re spawning in the center with randomized spiral paths, resulting in a mixed sort of patter.
 The Box Blur effect was used to create smooth particle trails.

 ## DETAILS